CBussom/TagApp/Weekly Reports/Weekly Report(10-18).md

 + ## Greg Salisbury
     + **Goals of last week:**
-      + Still need to complete tutorial
-      + Once tutorial is completed, will start implementation and table construction
+      + Learn enough about SQLite in Android Studio to write code for SQLite tables
+      + Make Teletag Leaderboard table
     + **Progress and Issues:**
-      + Looked into Bluetooth in an attempt to help Cameron and Love, but stopped when sufficient progress was made on Bluetooth
-      + Watched SQlite Kotlin Android Studio tutorial
+      + Watched tutorial
-      + Will attempt writing SQLite code in Android Studio and make a table
+      + Need to start implementation of SQLite
+      + Helped Love dissect and get better understanding of BluetoothChat code
+      + Used my phone for some testing of Love's modification of BluetoothChat code to scan for devices
     + **Next Week's Goals:**
-      + Learn enough about SQLite in Android Studio to write code for SQLite tables
+      + Have SQLite tutorial implementation complete
-      + Make Teletag Leaderboard table
+      + Start plan for Teletag SQLite implementation

 + ## Love-Divine Onwulata
     + **Goals of last week:**